-Richmond/Moorefield Campus

-College of Technology College of Health Science Med

-College of Health Science, Medical Careers Institute

-College of Criminal Justice
+Richmond/Moorefield Campus College of Technology College of Health Science, Medical Careers Institute College of Business College of Criminal Justice

 The Moorefield campus is located on the south side of Richmond, Virginia, is easily accessible from anywhere in Chesterfield County and sits less than one mile from the intersection of Midlothian Turnpike (VA60) and the Powhite Parkway (VA76).
 The campus offers scenic tranquility with ponds, ducks, geese, shade trees, and limited traffic flow.